Raybearer: Television adaptation

 In September 2021, it was announced that Netflix will be adapting the novel into a television series, under a new overall deal with Gina Atwater.
 The project will be produced by Suger23 and Macro Television Studios with Atwater as writer, director and producer.

 Reception

-Raybearer is a New York Times Bestseller and was named one of the best books of the year by People Magazine, Buzzfeed, New York Public Library, Chicago Public Library, Kirkus Reviews, School Library Journal, and Publishers Weekly.
+Raybearer is a New York Times Bestseller and was named one of the best books of the year by People, BuzzFeed, New York Public Library, Chicago Public Library, Kirkus Reviews, School Library Journal, and Publishers Weekly.

 The book has received many positive reviews.
 Entertainment Weekly called the book "dazzling."
 Buzzfeed said it was "one of the most exceptional YA fantasies of all time."
-People Magazine said it was a "brilliantly conceived fantasy."
-Seventeen Magazine called it a "bold new world," and PopSugar lauded Ifueko's "exquisitely detailed world."
+People said it was a "brilliantly conceived fantasy."
+Seventeen called it a "bold new world," and PopSugar lauded Ifueko's "exquisitely detailed world."